ecs-org/ecs-appliance/README.md

 ### Create Config

-for a development server, run `cp /app/appliance/salt/pillar/default-env.sls /app/env.yml` and edit settings in /app/env.yml like changing the domainname.
+for a development server, run `cp /app/appliance/salt/pillar/default-env.sls /app/env.yml` and edit settings in /app/env.yml .

-to create a new config for a production server execute on your local machine:
+to create a new config for a production server:
++ either use vagrant to start a development server which can create new environments
     + start development server: `vagrant up`
++ or if you have saltstack installed on a linux machine you can execute env-create.sh & env-package.sh on your local machine
+    + `git clone https://github.com/ethikkom/ecs-appliance  ~/path-to-project/ecs-appliance`
+    + add ~/path-to-project/ecs-appliance/salt/common/ to env-create.sh, env-package.sh calling

-+ make a new env.yml: `env-create.sh domainname.domain /root/new/`
++ make a new env.yml: `env-create.sh domainname.domain ~/new/`
-+ edit settings in /root/new/env.yml , select correct ethic commission id
++ edit settings in ~/new/env.yml , select correct ethic commission id
 + optional, package env into different formats
-    +  `env-package.sh --requirements; env-package.sh /root/new/env.yml`
+    +  `env-package.sh --requirements; env-package.sh ~/new/env.yml`

-+ print out /root/new/env.yml.pdf
++ print out ~/new/env.yml.pdf
-+ save and keep /root/new/domainname.env.date_time.tar.gz.gpg
++ save and keep ~/new/domainname.env.date_time.tar.gz.gpg
-+ copy /root/new/env.yml to appliance machine at /app/env.yml
++ copy ~/new/env.yml to appliance machine at /app/env.yml

 ```
 ssh root@target.vm.ip '/bin/bash -c "mkdir -p /app/"'